Barmah Forest virus infection

 Key facts

-- Symptoms may include fever, joint pain and sometimes a rash.
+- Symptoms of Barmah Forest virus infection include fever, joint pain and rash.

-- Most people get better within a few days, but joint pain or tiredness may last longer for some people.
+- Most people feel better within a few days, but for some, joint pain or tiredness may last longer.

 What is Barmah Forest virus?